 There’s a dirty little secret abounding in campgrounds and RV parks all across America!
-Rumors are flying that flamingos and pineapples at campgrounds are some secret code that some campers use to show a different kind of hospitality.
-But does that mean that Grandma’s pink flamingos and pineapple yard art mean she’s one of them?
-How could something so innocent as those retro mingos or spikey fruit turn into such scathing innuendos?
+Rumors are flying that an upside down pineapple and flamingo may have some secret code that some campers use to show a different kind of hospitality.

 To operate a successful campground, campground owners and managers need to give what campers want.
 These campground owner tips will provide insight on how to get Campers and RVers to not only stay at your campground or RV park but to get great reviews for others to follow.